Explore UCD

 This degree allows you to become more competent in both your academic knowledge and your transferable skills.
 You will be exposed to significant social science skills training from year 1 as well as having a more focused approach to your core subject areas in years 1 and 2; extended opportunities to study abroad for one or two semesters, possible options of internships, and other non-classroom based learning in stage 3; and the opportunity to develop research interests and skills in year 4.

-Further details of Geography as part of the DN700 degree can be found by clicking here.
+Further details on DN700 degree can be found by clicking here.

 Geography is available on the 3-year BA degree programme (DN520).
 Students wishing to take Geography under this Arts and Humanities routes have two options:

-• Geography as a BA Arts (2 subjects) degree with either History or Irish.
+• Geography as a BA Arts Joint Major

-• Geography as a Minor subject with a Major in either Art History or Music or English.
+• Geography as a Minor subject with a Major another Arts subject.

 These are the only subject combinations currently possible under the Arts and Humanities routeways, however any student may take Geography as their third subject in first year.

-Further details on the Arts and Humanities BA degree can be found here
+For detailed information on the D520 degree can be found here.

 Registration for all modules, including electives, is done through the normal Online Registration process.

-For more information on choosing your electives, a brief guide for Undergraduate Students can be found here
+For more information on choosing electives, a brief guide for Undergraduate students can be found here.